 - Avoid driving over the red brick pedestrian areas or cycle lanes.

 - Do not sound your vehicle horn in frustration or to summon your child from the gates.

 - Do not leave young children unattended, particularly with keys in your vehicles and the engine running

 All parents and guardians must have a Parent ID Pass for security requirements.

 Please fill in the Lanyard form via the link below, save it back as an excel sheet.
 Scan a passport-type photo of yourself and any other guardians mentioned in the form as JPEG.
 Attach the completed form, the scanned photos and email to email@example.com for your card/s to be printed.

-Once your card/s are ready, you will receive an email to collect these from the Main Office Reception/Security Gaurd office.
-If you do not have a school ID please send the form filled at your earliest convenience, access may be denied onto the school grounds if you do not have your school ID Card with you.
+Secondary lanyard collection: Once your card/s are ready, you will receive an email to collect these from the Main Office Reception or Security Gate 1.
+If you do not have a school ID please send this form filled at your earliest convenience, access may be denied onto the school grounds if you do not have your school ID Card with you.